dladams/myproj/README.md

 # myproj
 Example DUNE analysis project

+### Introduction

+The goal is to have a code development framework that is easy to use for developers, installers and users.
+Code is separated into small projects which can include utilities (ordinary C++ classes and functions), scripts and executables (C++ main programs), art tools and tool interfaces, art services, and Root dictionaries for the utiltities and tools.

+It is also possible (and encouraged) to create tests for each of these components and to create a script that runs all the tests.
+The tests and this script are installed in the test subdirectory of th project installation area.

+### Installation

 Build and test the project as follows.
 First, choose an installation bse directory and, from there, check out the code:
 <pre>